-Postmates is expanding.. and hiring too!
+Postmates is expanding, and hiring couriers too!

-Drivers handle longer distance trips, and use their personal vehicles; their cars or trucks.
+Drivers handle longer distance trips and use their personal vehicles.
 Riders, on the other hand, use their personal bikes to make deliveries.
 Drivers are more common in cities that are spread out, like LA, and riders are common in large cities where the population is large and condensed, like Chicago or New York City.

-Application & Oboarding
+Application & Onboarding

 Postmates Referral Code